My rating: 5 of 5 stars

 “And she was tragical only in the sense that she was great, for she loved to play on the side of Victory.
 Victory of what and over what—that is more than the words of daily life can tell us.
 But that some sonatas of Beethoven are written tragic no one can gainsay; yet they can triumph or despair as the player decides, and Lucy had decided that they should triumph” (p 34-35).

-And it is in this following Italian arena de amour which Lucy will shape her non-English Victory and her interest for the young god George:
+It is in this following Italian arena de amour which Lucy will shape her non-English Victory and her interest for the young god George:

 “The Piazza Signoria is too stony to be brilliant.
 It has no grass, no flowers, no frescoes, no glittering walls of marble or comforting patches of ruddy brick.
 By an odd chance—the statues that relieve its severity suggest, not the innocence of childhood, nor the glorious bewilderment of youth, but the conscious achievements of maturity.
 Perseus and Judith, Hercules and Thusnelda, they have done or suffered something, and though they are immortal, immortality has come to them after experience, not before.
 Here, not only in the solitude of Nature, might a hero meet a goddess, or a heroine a god” (p 62).